List of wheat, dairy, yeast and sugar free foods

 ALTERNATIVES TO COW's DAIRY

 Occasionally Goat's, Sheep's or Soya.
 Make cottage cheese by boiling 1 pint sheep milk and add juice of 1/2 lemon to curdle.
 Strain off the whey.
 Coat curd with yoghurt.
+Here are some products that may help that may also help with lactase intolerance:

 HIGH MOULD CONTENT FOOD